One compassion

 Arthur Schopenhauer

 Abusers instinctively feel the relatedness of all sentient creatures, that their emotional suffering has a commonality they wish to exploit.
-One cannot feel powerful threatening a non-sentient object.
-They would get little payoff without seeing the same terror in the eyes, the same cowering from fear, the same powerlessness of escaping the situation they are in.
+They would find little satisfaction without seeing the same terror in the eyes of an animal as a human, the same cowering from fear, the same powerlessness to escape the situation they are in.

 Until he extends the circle of compassion to all living things, man will not himself find peace